-You tell them sweetly that you can’t at the moment, but will read to her in an hour.
-She starts to pout.
-Next thing you know, she's sitting cross-legged on the carpet, crying uncontrollably.
+You tell them sweetly that you can’t at the moment, but you will read to them in an hour.
+They start to pout.
+Next thing you know, they’re sitting cross-legged on the carpet, crying uncontrollably.

 Many parents are at a loss when it comes to addressing their toddler’s temper tantrums.
 It may seem like you’re getting nowhere because your child is not listening to you.

 Temper tantrums are a typical part of growing up.
 They are your 2-year-old child’s way of expressing their frustrations when they don’t have the words or language to tell you what they need or feel.